baygross/google-alerts-slack-bot/README.md

 * You have a slackbot API key, see [here](https://my.slack.com/services/new/bot)
 * You have Docker installed locally, see [here](https://docs.docker.com/mac/)
+* You have a Google account w/o 2-factor you can use for Google Alerts.

 ### Background Reading
 [Beep Boop](https://beepboophq.com/docs/article/overview)